Chang-Yu-Chang/emergent-coexistence/README.md

 ## Step 1.
 Command-line tools

-These scripts are wrapped into command-line tools that takes the mapping files stored in `analysis/mapping_files/` as input.
+These scripts are wrapped into command-line tools that takes the mapping files stored in `processing_scriptsmapping_files/` as input.
 All temporary output images and data are stored in the subfolders under `folder_pipeline`.

 For instance, implementing the image processing pipeline and random forest classification for all cocultures in the batch B2 requires executing the following scripts in order.

 ```
-$ cd analysis/
+$ cd processing_scripts
 $ Rscript 01-channel.R mapping_files/00-list_images-B2-red.csv
 $ Rscript 01-channel.R mapping_files/00-list_images-B2-green.csv
 $ Rscript 01-channel.R mapping_files/00-list_images-B2-blue.csv